Why is the Size of an Empty Class Not Zero in C++?

 Size of Empty Class is = 1

 The size of an empty class is not zero.
 It is 1 byte generally.
 It is nonzero to ensure that the two different objects will have different addresses.
 See the following example.

 For the same reason (different objects should have different addresses), ‘new’ always returns pointers to distinct objects.
 See the following example.

-Now guess the output of following program (This is tricky)
+Now, guess the output of the following program:

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.